Menu

 Good hearing provides a clear pathway for sound to travel through the ears to the brain.
 It’s important for many reasons.
 Your baby’s brain needs sound right away in order to activate the auditory pathways.
 Think of it like touching a phone or computer to get it to “wake up.”
 Sound helps grow connections in the brain that will allow a child to begin learning, which sets up the building blocks to speaking later.

-If their hearing isn’t working, it’s like the doorway to those future brain connections is blocked.
+If their hearing isn’t working, it's like there's an obstruction and sound cannot reach the brain to form connections.
 If hearing loss has “blocked” the brain’s access to sound — you want to know as soon as possible.
 You don’t want your baby to miss out on the sounds and spoken language that surround them now.
 Missing those early sounds can create problems for speech, language, and reading development later.

 A newborn hearing screening, completed as soon after birth as possible, is the first step to making sure your baby’s brain is getting the information it needs to develop.